Introduction

 Strategies for Building Voice-First Android Apps

-- Use Google Speech-to-Text, Voice Interactions API, and Assistant SDK.
+Use Google Speech-to-Text, Voice Interactions API, and Assistant SDK. - Prioritise Micro-Interactions

-- Prioritize small, repetitive tasks (e.g., weather checks, quick notes sending).
+Prioritise small, repetitive tasks (e.g., weather checks, quick note sending). - Design for Hands-Free Journeys

-- Expect situations where people can't glance at their screen (driving, cooking).
+Expect situations where people can't glance at their screen (driving, cooking). - Enhance Security with Voice Biometrics

-- Voice authentication provides a frictionless but secure login mechanism.
+Voice authentication provides a frictionless but secure login mechanism. - Continuous Learning via AI

-- Allow the app to become increasingly smart with each command, learning personalization over time
+Allow the app to become increasingly smart with each command, learning personalisation over time

 Challenges to Overcome